x51xxx/copilot-mcp-server/CONTRIBUTING.md

-# Contributing to Codex MCP Tool
+# Contributing to Copilot MCP Tool

-Thank you for your interest in contributing to Codex MCP Tool!
+Thank you for your interest in contributing to Copilot MCP Tool!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct